Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Treatment will be based on the type and severity of anemia.
-Mild forms may not need treatment.
+Treatment will be based on the type of thalassemia a person has.
+Mild forms may not need to be treated.
 More severe forms may need:

 Northern California Comprehensive Thalassemia Center